ABC BIRDS.com

 How and When to Seek Help

 It is important to remember that parrots are not like dogs, not like cats and not like people.
 They are a unique animal with their own very definite behavior sets.
 I don't believe that it is necessary to change parrot behaviors to make them a welcome addition to our families.
-It is important that we learn to understand their behaviors and work with them instead of working against them.
+We do need to learn to understand their behaviors and work with them instead of working against them.

 I believe that parrots are the most remarkable and amazing creatures on the planet and being able to share our lives and our world with parrots is an wonderful gift.